Wednesday, 03 Oct, 2018

 According to DEFRA, air pollution can cause both short and long term effects on our health.
 This mainly affects the respiratory and inflammatory systems, but can also lead to more serious conditions such as heart disease and cancer.
 People with lung or heart conditions may be more susceptible to the effects of air pollution.
 Pollution affects our wellbeing on many levels – physically, mentally and emotionally.

 Poor air quality is related to Sick Building Syndrome, decreased productivity and other symptoms such as poor concentration and fatigue.
-According to the NHS, Sick Building Syndrome is defined as: a range of symptoms thought to be linked to spending time in a certain building, most often a workplace, but no specific cause can be found.
+According to the NHS, Sick Building Syndrome is defined as:

 Some common causes of poor air quality are inadequate ventilation, airborne particles (also known as particulate matter, or PM) such as dust or fungal spores, exposure to computers and wireless devices, poor lighting and even ozone produced by photocopiers and printers.